hiteshjoshi1/react-redux-express-todos/README.md

 ## Command for Building the image in Docker

-docker build -t hiteshjoshi1/nodetodos .
+docker build -t node-todos-mongo .

 ## Application needs following env variables for Mongodb connection in config.js